samstarling/samstarling.co.uk/content/posts/2018/07/freelancing-in-berlin.md

 ### Everything else
 {: .f3}

-There are other topics you'll need to think about as well: finding work, health insurance, a pension, visas, other insurances...
-Those aren't covered here, but I'll try and cover them in a future post.
+There are other topics you'll need to think about as well: finding work, health insurance, expenses, pensions, visas, contracts, insurances...
+Those aren't covered here, but I might dedicate a future post to them.

 ### Resources
 {: .f3}